arunnatva/HBaseClients/README.md

 2. To bulk load data into a hbase table
 3. To run a mapreduce job on top of hbase table(s)

+YOu need to keep a list of jars in the class path to run this code